Automation/Scripting Test

 Overview of the Automation/Scripting Test

-The Automation/Scripting Skill Test is tailored to evaluate candidates' abilities in deploying automated solutions and writing efficient scripts.
-Covering a wide range of topics, including AWS CLI, Bash and Python scripting, CI/CD practices, and error handling, this test ensures a thorough assessment of automation skills.
-With 35 questions designed to challenge and verify understanding, this test is essential for companies looking to enhance their automation capabilities.
+The Automation/Scripting Skill Test is meticulously crafted to evaluate a candidate's expertise in various automation and scripting techniques.
+Covering a wide range of topics, including automated deployment, AWS CLI, Bash and Python scripting, as well as CI/CD practices, this test provides a thorough assessment of the candidate's ability to streamline processes and enhance operational efficiency.
+With 35 questions designed to challenge and reveal practical knowledge, this test is invaluable for identifying skilled professionals in automation roles.

 Using the Automation/Scripting Test